 Language therapy is not limited to the spoken word.
 Language disorders often impact reading and writing skills, and these can be important areas for therapy.
 In some cases, written language may be more impaired than spoken language, in which case the bulk of therapy can be spent in this area.
 You and your therapist can determine how much focus is appropriate across listening, speaking, reading, and writing.

 Because language is so complex, language therapy often lasts longer than some other types of speech therapy (typically at least a few months).
-Ultimately, there is no such thing as "perfect" language (even the President of the United States has communication advisors!).
+Ultimately, there is no such thing as "perfect" language; even top CEOs and leaders have communication advisors.
 As you work together, you and your therapist can assess your progress in light of your communication goals and speaking demands, and determine when you are satisfied with your skills and progress.

 Whether you're a professional, a parent, a partner, or a business leader looking to address organizational-level interaction issues, we use soulful science to move your forward.